What You Need To Know About Sexual Consent In Michigan

 In the past few years, the news media and other outlets have used the term “consent” repeatedly in reference to criminal sexual offenses.
 Even though this word seems to be everywhere, many people do not understand what it means.

-1) What does consent mean?
+1) What does sexual consent mean?

 In legal terms, consent means that someone voluntarily agrees to have sexual relations.
 It is against the law to have sexual contact of any kind with someone who does not or cannot give consent.